aadi753/Chorus/README.md

 **Its pure game of right Constraints values.**

 ### Let's see how we can do that
+- **Refer to the coded examples in bin folder to get proper understanding of how to do things this is just sample snippet.**
 ```.cpp
 // setting up the initial contraints
    constraints.sampling_rate = 0.001;